junxit/us-congress-bills-113/metadata.md

 - 2013-04-11 — Introduced in Senate
 - 2013-04-11 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S2591)
 - 2013-04-11 — Sponsor introductory remarks on measure.
 (CR S2590-2591)
+- 2014-12-15 — Passed Senate without amendment by Unanimous Consent. (text: CR S6840-6841)
+- 2014-12-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6840-6841)
+- 2014-12-15 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6840-6841)
+- 2014-12-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6840-6841)